 Why take a first aid kit?
 It is easy to overlook their importance.
-They can be bulky and heavy and often remain untouched, but I always carry a decent first aid kit with me because I like to be prepared – both in the event of injuring myself, or coming across someone who needs help.
+They can be bulky and heavy and often remain untouched, but we always carry a decent first aid kit with us because we like to be prepared – both in the event of personal injury, or coming across someone who needs help.

 Even if you choose to take a very simple homemade first aid kit, containing some basic medication, sun protection and plasters – it’s better than nothing.
 A space blanket is a very good and extremely light addition (invaluable if you need to keep someone warm while you seek help), and disposable gloves are essential for keeping you safe from infection when treating someone else.
 Always make sure you know how to use everything in your kit.

-Even if you don’t plan to be out after dark, a flashlight or headlamp is another essential emergency piece of kit, just in case things don’t go to plan.
+Even if you don’t plan to be out after dark, a flashlight or headlamp are other essential pieces of emergency kit, just in case things don’t go to plan.
 They can also be used for signalling for help and attracting attention if things go seriously wrong.